-Pakistan Cricketer Muhammad Ebrahim Ghazali has known simply as Muhammad Ghazali or by his nickname “Ibbu”.
-He played in his only two test matches against England on the famous tour of 1954.
+Pakistan cricketer Muhammad Ebrahim Ghazali is known simply as Muhammad Ghazali or by his nickname “Ibbu”.
+He played in his only two test matches against England on the famous 1954 tour.
 A dubious distinction that he achieved during the rubber in the third test match at Old Trafford, he was dismissed for the fastest pair in Test match history.
 This is all within a matter of two hours.

 Muhammad Ghazali was a prominent figure in the later part of Pakistan’s cricket history.
-He was an off-spinning all-rounder who can bat right-handed.
+He was an off-spinning all-rounder who could bat right-handed.
 For several years, in cricketing publications around the world.
-He continued being referred to as a left-handed batsman and having been born in the Indian State of Gujarat.
+He continued to be referred to as a left-handed batsman, having been born in the Indian state of Gujarat.
 He was actually born in Bombay.

 It was in Maharashtra that he made his first-class debut in 1942–43 at the age of 18 and later played for the Muslims and South Zone in India before appearing for Sindh in newly independent Pakistan.
-Soon after, he became an important member of the Combined Service team that represented on the Quaid-e-Azam Trophy Championship circuit.
+Soon after, he became an important member of the combined service team that represented Quaid-e-Azam on the Quaid-e-Azam Trophy Championship circuit.

-Overall, he featured in 47 first-class matches, Muhammad Ebrahim Ghazali scored 1,701 runs at an average of 27.43 that included three hundred and seven half-centuries.
-He also held 17 catches and captured 61 wickets at 34.27 runs apiece.
-Twice he took five wickets in an innings.
-Muhammad Ghazali will remember due to being the fastest pair in Test Match history.
-He was died in Karachi on April 26, 2003, just before two months in his 79th birthday, after a protracted illness.
+Overall, he featured in 47 first-class matches.
+Muhammad Ebrahim Ghazali scored 1,701 runs at an average of 27.43, which included three hundred and seven half-centuries.
+He also held 17 catches and captured 61 wickets for 34.27 runs apiece.
+Twice, he took five wickets in an inning.
+Muhammad Ghazali will be remembered for being the fastest pair in Test Match history.
+He died in Karachi on April 26, 2003, just two months before his 79th birthday, after a protracted illness.